TheMunkyHive/python-projects/Templates/simple-class/README.md

     template engine
 - Styling of the webapp with css

-Technology:

-Python/Flask Environment, Jinja, SQLite, HTML, CSS
+Technology: Python/Flask Environment, Jinja, SQLite, HTML, CSS

 #### 3. Roadmap

-3.1 Class LinkManager
+- Class Links
-3.2 Database Schema
+- Database Schema
-3.3 HTML Frontend with webform
+- HTML Frontend with webform
-3.4 Styling
+- Styling

+---

 #### 4. Design

-4.1 Class LinkManager
+4.1 Class Links

-Class 'LinkManager' with the following methods:
+Create a Class 'Links' with the following methods:

-- addLink (Adds a link to the database)
+- add (Adds a link to the database)
-- editLink (Edits an existing Link and update the database)
+- edit (Edits an existing Link and update the database)
-- deleteLink (Deletes a Link from the database)
+- delete (Deletes a Link from the database)
-- showLink (Displays all Links in the Database)
+- show (Displays all Links in the Database)
+- update (Updates 'new' or 'visted' link status)

 4.2 Database Schema